 Are there any prerequisites I need to take before transferring?

-No specific prerequisites are required prior to transfer, though we strongly encourage student to have completed a college-level math and English course prior to transferring.
+No specific prerequisites are required prior to transfer, though we strongly encourage students to have completed college-level math and English courses prior to transferring.

 Do I need to submit my high school transcripts?
 SAT/ACT scores?